3CORESec/S2AN/README.md

 You are free to review the source code we make available in this repository.

-The pre-compiled binaries are available for download and you can reference them in your pipeline *(or download for manual execution)* as they will always point towards the lastest version:
+The pre-compiled binaries are available for download and you can reference them in your pipeline *(or download for manual execution)* as they will always point towards the latest version:

 * GNU/Linux: https://d12qunpqqrncnn.cloudfront.net/linux/Sigma2AttackNet
 * Windows: https://d12qunpqqrncnn.cloudfront.net/windows/Sigma2AttackNet.exe